 The Ministry of Agriculture and Forestry (MAF) is the agency responsible for protecting New Zealand's unique biodiversity by managing risks to plant and animal health and animal welfare.
 MAF's powers for managing these outbreaks are provided in the Biosecurity Act 1993.
 MAF has plans, policies, and procedures in place to manage and control the serious pests and diseases that have the potential to seriously affect the horticultural, forestry, and agricultural industries that are important to Hawke’s Bay.

-Hawke's Bay have not had many biosecurity threats, below are the details of some significant ones.
+Hawke's Bay has not had many biosecurity threats, below are the details of a significant one.

 December 1998, Mosquito Outbreak, Napier, Haumoana, Mahia and Porangahau.